White House ups bid in last-ditch COVID talks with Congress

 Even if Pelosi and Mnuchin were able to reach a tentative agreement on “top line” spending levels, dozens of details would need to be worked out.
 A particularly difficult issue, Pelosi told her colleagues earlier in the day, remains McConnell’s insistence on a liability shield for businesses fearing COVID-related lawsuits after they reopen their doors.

 Pelosi has sold her latest bill as an attempt to establish a negotiating position that might boost the negotiations.
-A more skeptical take is that the Speaker is trying to placate party moderates who protested that she has been too inflexible in negotiations and played a role in the collapse of aid talks this summer and earlier this month.
+A more skeptical take is that the speaker is trying to placate party moderates who protested that she has been too inflexible in negotiations and played a role in the collapse of aid talks this summer and earlier this month.

 The Democratic bill would revive a $600-per-week pandemic jobless benefit and send a second round of direct payments to most individuals.
 It would scale back an aid package to state and local governments to a still-huge $436 billion, send a whopping $225 billion to colleges and universities and deliver another round of subsidies to businesses under the Paycheck Protection Program.
 Airlines would get another $25 billion in aid to prevent a wave of layoffs that are expected this week.